CNN's Anti-Semitic Icon Marc Lamont Hill -- GONE!

 In a tirade of tweets, he claimed he didn’t say what he said and ignored his anti-Semitic viewpoints.
 When you combine what he said with his affection for Louis Farrakhan, it’s hard to feel sorry for him.

-These are a few but there are many:
+These are a few of his tweets but there are many:

 This is silly.
 And inaccurate.
 “River to the sea” is a phrase that precedes Hamas by more than 50 years.
 It also has a variety of meanings.
 In my remarks, which you clearly didn’t hear, I was talking about full citizenship rights IN Israel and a redrawing of the pre-1967 borders. https://t.co/6jFN22mTcq